 It’s not unheard of for heating systems to have a glitch once in a while.
-It could be as straightforward as a bad thermostat or an electrical problem.
-If your gas furnace won’t shut off, here are a few steps you can take to get a correctly working furnace again.
+It could be as straightforward as a bad thermostat or an electrical issue.
+If your gas furnace won’t turn off, here are a few steps you can take to get a properly working furnace again.

-A dirty air filter creates issues for many homeowners and their HVAC system.
+A dirty air filter causes issues for numerous homeowners and their HVAC system.
 Here’s why.
-It limits airflow, forcing your furnace to work harder and run longer to satisfy your ideal temperature.
+It limits airflow, forcing your furnace to work harder and run longer to meet your ideal temperature.

-This increases usage on your furnace, as well as the odds of a breakdown and early failure.
+This multiplies wear and tear on your furnace, as well as the odds of a breakdown and early failure.

-It can also make your furnace overheat and shut off for a time to cool off.
+It can also make your furnace overheat and shut down for a time to cool off.
 Then it will keep repeating this process when your furnace switches on.
-This is called short cycling.
+This is known as short cycling.
 In addition to wearing out your furnace faster, it can drive up your heating bill and make your home feel uncomfortable.

-We encourage replacing flat filters each month and pleated filters every three months.
-If you can’t remember the last time you got a new furnace filter, remove it and hold it up to the light.
-If you can’t detect light through your filter, it’s too dirty and you should replace it.
+We recommend replacing flat filters monthly and pleated filters every three months.
+If you can’t remember the last time you got a new furnace filter, pull it out and hold it up to the light.
+If you can’t see light through your filter, it’s too dirty and you should replace it.

-If the matter was connected to a clogged air filter, replacing it with a new filter should fix this common problem when your heat won’t turn off.
+If the matter was linked to a clogged air filter, putting in a fresh filter should solve this common issue when your heat won’t turn off.
 If not, we recommend checking your thermostat settings next.

 Check the Thermostat

-Your thermostat controls your furnace and simply tells the unit when to turn on and off.
-It’s often to blame when your furnace won’t stop running.
+Your thermostat controls your furnace and basically tells the unit when to turn on and off.
+It’s often the problem when your furnace won’t stop running.

-At times having the heat turn off is as simple as changing a wrong thermostat setting.
+Sometimes having the heat turn off is as simple as adjusting a wrong thermostat setting.

-Your thermostat includes two settings, “auto” and “on,” that manage your heating system’s blower motor.
+Your thermostat has two settings, “auto” and “on,” that control your heating system’s blower motor.

 “Auto” means the furnace blower will only run when the furnace does.

-“On” indicates the furnace blower will run continuously.
-This constant air flow can help with heat distribution but will also increase your power bill and lead to wear and tear on your furnace.
+“On” means the furnace blower will run continuously.
+This constant air flow can help with heat circulation but will also increase your power bill and increase wear and tear on your furnace.

-If your thermostat is switched to “on,” it will seem like your furnace is not shutting off, but it’s really just the furnace blower you’re hearing.
-Changing it to “auto” should solve the problem.
-It will also help you save money on your energy costs.
+If your thermostat is set to “on,” it will seem like your furnace is not turning off, but it’s really just the furnace blower you’re noticing.
+Switching it to “auto” should solve the problem.
+It will also help you spend less money on your energy costs.

 Confirm Your Temperature Setting

-Remember that if it’s extremely cold outside, your furnace will have to run much longer than normal to keep your home warm.
-This is due to a large temperature difference between the cold air outside and the warm indoors.
+Remember that if it’s very cold outside, your furnace will have to operate much longer than usual to keep your home warm.
+This is because of a big temperature difference between the cold air outside and the warm indoors.

-As a test, you can try reducing the thermostat to correspond with the room.
-Then, wait a couple of minutes.
-This should make the furnace shut off in a few minutes.
+As a check, you can try lowering the setting to match the room.
+Then, wait a few minutes.
+This should make the furnace turn off momentarily.

-If you have a programmable thermostat, it’s likely battery powered.
-You can test replacing the batteries to see if that resolves the problem.
-If it doesn’t or if there’s wiring to your electrical system, switch it to “off.”
+If you use a programmable thermostat, it’s probably battery powered.
+You can test putting in new batteries to see if that solves the problem.
+If it doesn’t or if there’s wiring to your electrical system, shift it to “off.”

-If your furnace won’t shut off after you move it to “off,” you will need to turn off the power.
+If your furnace won’t shut off after you set it to “off,” you will need to turn off the power.

 Turn Off the Power

-Thermostat seems to be working fine but your furnace still won’t turn off?
-There are two spots you can shut off the power to your heating unit: at the breaker box and at its dedicated power switch.
+Thermostat seems to be working fine but your furnace still won’t shut off?
+There are two spots you can shut off the power to your heating unit: at the breaker box and at its specific power switch.

-- Head to your breaker box and locate the breaker marked "furnace."
-Move the breaker switch to the right to shut off power.
+- Head to your breaker box and locate the breaker labeled “furnace.”
+Push the breaker switch to the right to cut power.

-- Next, search for the specific power switch to your heating system.
-It’s similar to a light switch and can be found on or close to your furnace.
-Push the switch down to cut power.
+- Next, look for the specific power switch to your heating system.
+It’s similar to a light switch and can be found on or near your furnace.
+Move the switch down to shut off power.

-- Your furnace should be shut off now.
+- Your furnace should be turned off now.

-If you had to turn off your system at the breaker, contact us at 904-450-5672 for professional service, as you may require furnace repair.
+If you had to turn off your system at the breaker, call us at 866-397-3787 for professional service, as you may need furnace repair.

 What Causes a Furnace to Keep Running?

-Occasionally correcting this problem can be as simple as changing your air filter or adjusting thermostat settings.
-In other instances, you might want a professional when your heater won’t turn off.
+Occasionally correcting this problem can be as simple as changing your air filter or changing thermostat settings.
+In other situations, you might need a professional when your heater won’t shut off.

 Fan Limit Switch Needs Replacing

 The furnace fan limit switch regulates your furnace’s blower motor.
-If the switch goes bad, it might seem like your furnace running nonstop, even though just the blower is going.
+If the switch goes bad, it might seem like your furnace running continuously, even though just the blower is running.

-You might see a furnace error code if there’s a problem with the limit switch.
-Your furnace will speak through a flashing red light on the front of your heating system.
+You might see a furnace error code if there’s an issue with the limit switch.
+Your furnace will communicate via a flashing red light on the front of your heating system.

-Our Experts can diagnose and correct any issues you’re having with your furnace blower motor.
-Often this can involve replacement parts, such as the control board, faulty wiring or the fan switch itself.
+Our Experts can identify and fix any issues you’re having with your furnace blower motor.
+Sometimes this can involve replacement parts, like the control board, faulty wiring or the fan switch itself.

-Like other things in your home, your thermostat can wear out as time passes and need to be replaced.
+Like anything else in your home, your thermostat can wear out over time and need to be replaced.
 If it’s time for a new one, ask us about installing a smart thermostat.

-These thermostats make it easy to save energy, because they develop an energy-efficient heating and cooling schedule based on your needs.
-Plus, you’ll be able to set and monitor your thermostat from just about anyplace with your phone.
+These thermostats make it easy to save energy, since they develop an energy-efficient heating and cooling schedule based on your needs.
+Plus, you’ll be able to adjust and monitor your thermostat from just about anyplace with your phone.

-Your furnace uses ductwork to circulate hot air to vents across your home.
-If your home or ductwork is older, your furnace might be running constantly since the ductwork is leaking hot air in the attic.
+Your furnace uses ductwork to distribute hot air to vents across your home.
+If your home or ductwork is older, your furnace might be operating constantly because the ductwork is leaking hot air in the attic.

-Diagnosing this leaky ductwork and other airflow problems can be challenging to resolve on your own, since it’s concealed behind walls and ceilings.
-Our Experts can help with diagnosing and taking care of any air duct repair service that you require.
+Identifying this leaky ductwork and other airflow issues can be challenging to resolve on your own, since it’s concealed behind walls and ceilings.
+Our Experts can help with identifying and taking care of any air duct repair service that you need.

-Troubleshooting furnace issues can be annoying, particularly when it impacts your comfort, energy efficiency and heating bill.
-When it involves furnaces, there’s a reason why we say we’re Experts in our field.
-You can count on our ACE-certified technicians to solve your problem quickly and affordably.
-And what’s even better, we back our HVAC system repairs with a 100% satisfaction guarantee for one year.* Contact us at 904-450-5672 to book your appointment today.
+Troubleshooting furnace issues can be annoying, especially when it affects your comfort, energy efficiency and heating bill.
+When it comes to furnaces, there’s a reason why we say we’re Experts in our field.
+You can depend on our ACE-certified technicians to solve your problem quickly and affordably.
+And what’s even better, we back our HVAC system repairs with a 100% satisfaction guarantee for one year.* Contact us at 866-397-3787 to book your appointment now.